chef/chef-oss-practices/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request new functionality for chef-oss-practices
+about: Request new functionality for THIS_SOFTWARE
 labels: 'Triage: Feature Request'
 ---